alphagov/govuk-design-system/src/components/character-count/index.md

 #### If the limit is far higher than users are likely to reach

-You can choose to display a character count message if the length of text within the textarea more than a certain 'threshold' of characters.
-This is useful when a character limit is needed due to the technical limitations of the service, but users are unlikely to reach the limit.
+You can choose to display a character count message when the length of text within the textarea passes a certain 'threshold' of characters.
+This is useful when a character limit is needed due to the technical limitations of the service, but users are unlikely to reach that limit.

 To do this, set the threshold in the component markup as a percentage.
-For example, `data-threshold="75"` will show the count message only when users have entered 75% of the limit.
+For example, `data-threshold="75"` will show the count message only when the user has entered a length of text that's 75% of the limit or more.

 Screen reader users will hear the character limit when they first interact with a textarea using the threshold option.
 Sighted users will not see anything until the count message is shown — though you might choose to include the character limit in the hint text.